PepsiCo's plan leaves some investors thirsting for more

-PepsiCo Inc (PEP.N) Chief Executive Indra Nooyi laid out a plan to turn around the company's North American soft drink business that includes ramping up advertising, cutting 8,700 jobs and a bigger-than-expected decline in near-term earnings.
+PepsiCo Inc (PEP.N) Chief Executive Indra Nooyi laid out a plan to turn around the company's North American soft drink business that includes ramping up advertising, cutting thousands of jobs and a bigger-than-expected decline in near-term earnings.

 Nooyi, whose 5-year tenure has been marred by the global financial crisis, recession and unprecedented commodity inflation, also took responsibility for a series of management missteps - from under-investing in some brands to over-promising Wall Street.